Seneca-Scholars/SS-Status-C6/status.md

 *06-23-25\
 -learned about the use of terminals and the PATH variable\
--hoping to gain a better understanding of the terminal(1) and how it functions alongside git commands(2)\
+-hoping to gain a better understanding of the terminal and how to use it with vscode(1) and how it functions alongside git commands(2)\
 -want to learn more about html
 -created a new repository on github to open a practice html project\
 -wrote html code to push up a very simple website